 A lawyer, accountant, engineer, or teacher whose performance of these services is solely incidental to the practice of his profession [is excluded from the definition of an investment adviser]

-It is absolutely possible a lawyer, accountant, teacher, or engineer could be considered as an investment adviser.
-If the securities advice isn’t incidental, they meet the definition.
-For example, what if the lawyer we discussed above started offering financial plans involving securities as a separate service?
-If the client is paying directly for investment advice, the product or service is no longer incidental.
+So, a lawyer, accountant, teacher, or engineer can be considered an investment adviser if the securities advice is a separate, non-incidental service.
+For example, if the lawyer starts offering financial plans involving securities as a separate paid service, the exclusion wouldn’t apply.

 Broker-dealers and agents

-A similar exclusion to the LATE rule exists for broker-dealers and agents.
+A similar “incidental advice” exclusion exists for broker-dealers and agents.
 According to the USA:

 A broker-dealer or its agent whose performance of these services is solely incidental to the conduct of its business as a broker-dealer and who receives no special compensation for them [is excluded from the definition of an investment adviser].

-It’s not uncommon for advice to be provided while executing securities transactions.
-For example, assume a customer calls their registered agent to buy a security.
-They mention a specific stock and ask the agent if the investment should be made given their financial situation.
-The agent states the security is suitable and recommends the trade.
-The customer buys the stock through the agent and pays a commission.
+It’s common for advice to come up during a securities transaction.
+For example, a customer calls a registered agent to buy a security, asks whether it’s appropriate given their financial situation, and the agent recommends the trade.
+The customer buys the stock and pays a commission.

-This doesn’t mean broker-dealers and/or agents are never considered investment advisers.
-If an advisory fee is charged on top of the commission, the exclusion doesn’t apply.
-To be legally compliant in this scenario, the broker-dealer and agent should be dual-registered as an investment adviser and IAR (respectively).
+However, broker-dealers and/or agents can still be treated as investment advisers.
+If an advisory fee is charged in addition to the commission, the exclusion doesn’t apply.
+In that case, to be compliant, the broker-dealer and agent should be dual-registered as an investment adviser and IAR (respectively).

 Media programs